‘Grey’s Anatomy’ Spoilers: Will Meredith Grey Die Or Run Away With Riggs?

 Rather than sending Meredith to her death, the site speculated that Grey’s Anatomy producer Shonda Rhimes may instead allow Ellen’s character to walk free with a new lease on life – and a new perspective on her relationship with her on/off lover Riggs.

-The site suggested that instead of Meredith’s death shocking fans, the shock of almost dying may be enough to give Pompeo’s character the wakeup call she needs to get serious with Riggs, who she’s been pretty unsure about for the past season after the two hooked up in Season 12 of Grey’s Anatomy while Meredith with still grieving her husband.
+The site suggested that instead of Meredith’s death shocking fans, the shock of almost dying may be enough to give Pompeo’s character the wake-up call she needs to get serious with Riggs, who she’s been pretty unsure about for the past season after the two hooked up in Season 12 of Grey’s Anatomy while Meredith with still grieving her husband.

 “Riggs and Meredith will grow so much closer after experiencing a traumatic event together, and they’ll finally go out,” the site speculated of Meredith potentially finally finding love again after Derek’s (Patrick Dempsey) shocking death.